Jake O’Neill, Press Secretary

-CLF has experts available throughout New England on a variety of local, regional and national issues, including climate change, clean water, environmental justice, ocean conservation and renewable energy.
-For more information, see our list of experts and contact Josh Block.
+CLF has experts available throughout New England on a variety of local, regional, and national issues, including climate change, clean water, environmental justice, ocean conservation, and renewable energy.
+For more information, see our list of experts and contact Jake O’Neill.

 CLF Press Releases and News Clips